-The Company's Board of Directors, in which Independent Directors comprise the majority of Board members (6 Directors, consisting of 5 Independent Directors and 1 Internal Director as of March 31, 2017), convene regular Board meetings 10 times a year as a general rule.
+The Company's Board of Directors, in which Independent Directors comprise the majority of Board members (6 Directors, consisting of 5 Independent Directors and 1 Internal Director as of March 31, 2018), convene regular Board meetings 10 times a year as a general rule.

 Each meeting of the Board of Directors involves lively discussions and deliberations in a solemn atmosphere, with globally-minded Independent Directors with a wealth of management experience supervising the execution of operations by Executive Officers and providing them with inquiries and advices from various angles.
 The Board of Directors also works to obtain information as necessary on trends in legal changes and corporate governance by holding lectures by outside experts and through other means.
-The Board of Directors also conducts self-assessment where a survey of the management by the Board of Directors is conducted once annually.
-The results of the self-assessment in fiscal 2016 are as follows.
-"Problematic issues related to the effectiveness of the supervisory function were not observed as deliberations at the Board of Directors are lively, the Directors question and state their opinions on executive proposals from a variety of angles, and carry out objective evaluations of each of the executive officers at the Nomination and Compensation Committees.
-The Board of Directors will continue to further deepen its deliberations concerning medium-to-long term strategy and the development of its successors as it did last year in addition to future deliberations on responding to risks which will have a major impact on the HOYA Group with the changing global situation."
+The Board of Directors also conducts self-assessment where a survey of the management and effectiveness by the Board of Directors and three committees is conducted once annually.
+The results of the self-assessment in fiscal 2017 are as follows.
+"Problematic issues related to the effectiveness of the supervisory function were not observed.
+Deliberations at the Board of Directors are lively, the Independent Directors question and state their opinions on executive proposals from a variety of angles, and carry out objective evaluations of each of the Executive Officers at the Nomination and Compensation Committees.
+During the fiscal year ended March 2018, a series of discussions regarding the composition of the Board of Directors in terms of ensuring diversity was held and a decision was made to propose a new candidates with different skill sets.
+Also, implementation of advancement of a structure that strengthens internal functions have been discussed.
+Future issues to be addressed have been confirmed as considering more specific measures in relation to succession planning, holding deeper deliberations on medium- to long-term portfolio strategy, and deepening deliberations on policy related to society and the environment.